 Algae Fueling Nutrients

-Muck is the accumulation of decaying pond weeds & algae, fish waste, and leaves.
-Pond muck is like sewage waste.
-Muck is rich in nutrients, making it an ideal medium for algae and weeds.
-Under low oxygen conditions, muck releases nutrients up into the water column.
-This increases the chances for green water algae blooms.
+Muck is the accumulation of decaying pond weeds & algae, fish waste, leaves and other decaying organic material in existing ponds.
+Pond muck is like your pond's sewage waste.
+Muck is rich in nutrients like phosphate and nitrate, making it an ideal growing medium for algae and weeds.
+Under low oxygen conditions, muck releases unwanted nutrients into the water.
+This nutrient release increases the likelihood for green water algae blooms and reduced water clarity.

-How do I get rid of nutrients in my pond?
+How do I get rid of excess nutrients in my pond?